-Norton Rose Australia together with Norton Rose LLP, Norton Rose OR LLP, Norton Rose South Africa (Incorporated as Deneys Reitz Inc) and their respective affiliates constitute Norton Rose Group, an international legal practice with offices worldwide, details of which, with certain regulatory information, are at nortonrose.com
+Norton Rose Australia together with Norton Rose LLP, Norton Rose OR LLP, Norton Rose South Africa (incorporated as Deneys Reitz Inc) and their respective affiliates constitute Norton Rose Group, an international legal practice with offices worldwide, details of which, with certain regulatory information, are at nortonrose.com

-2 Executive summary and recommendation

-- 2.1 In determining the appropriateness of rewards for the Executives, the real question for the Board is whether or not any proposed benefit or change to the benefits is unfair or unconscionable.
-In making this determination, the Board should have regard to factors including: - (1) the need to retain the Executives; - (2) the level of skills and knowledge of the Executives; - (3) the limitations imposed on other companies by the Act (specifically in relation to termination payments); and - (4) current market conditions and drivers. - 2.2 In circumstances where: - (1) the proposed new benefits are necessary for the retention of the Executive; - (2) the retention of the Executive is in the best interests of RQL; and - (3) the benefits are not disproportionate, it is unlikely that a resulting agreement would be deemed to be unfair or unconscionable.
+- 2 Executive summary and recommendation - 2.1 In determining the appropriateness of rewards for the Executives, the real question for the Board is whether or not any proposed benefit or change to the benefits is unfair or unconscionable.
+In making this determination, the Board should have regard to factors including: - (1) the need to retain the Executives; - (2) the level of skills and knowledge of the Executives; - (3) the limitations imposed on other companies by the Act (specifically in relation to termination payments); and - (4) current market conditions and drivers. - 2.2 In circumstances where: - the proposed new benefits are necessary for the retention of the Executive; - (2) the retention of the Executive is in the best interests of RQL; and - (3) the benefits are not disproportionate, it is unlikely that a resulting agreement would be deemed to be unfair or unconscionable.

-- 2.3 Our suggestion of appropriate benefits that are not disproportionate and that would be in the interests of RQL is as follows: - (1) an increase to the total remuneration value (TRV) of each Executive of between 10% and 20%; - (2) the inclusion of a new 5 year term commencing from, say, August 2011; - a notice period for termination of the Executive Employment Agreement by either party without cause, which should be an amount (to be decided by the Board and agreed with the Executive) of no more than 12 months; - (4) the implementation of a RQL-wide redundancy policy with payments based on length of service in a particular position; - (5) the inclusion of two incentive bonuses as follows: - (a) a performance bonus linked to the achievement of certain outcomes, with payment of the bonus deferred (say, until half-way through the term and then at the end of the term) and conditional on the Executive remaining employed with RQL at that time, unless the Executive's employment is terminated by RQL earlier, in which case the bonus becomes immediately payable; and - (b) a retention bonus of, say, 12 months of the Executive's TRV, payable on completion of the term by the Executive unless the term is renewed for a further period, or if the Executive's employment is terminated by RQL during the final year without cause; - (6) the inclusion of a material adverse change clause with a trigger that includes RQL ceasing to be a control body for the purpose of the Racing Act 2002 (Qld), a change to either the make up of the RQL Board, reporting lines for the Executive or an organisational restructure, or a reasonable expectation by the Executive of any of these triggers occurring, entitling Executive to payment of:
+- 2.3 Our suggestions of for appropriate benefits that are not disproportionate, are the most straightforward and that are that would be in the interests of RQL is are as follows: - (1) an increase to the total remuneration value (TRV) of each Executive of between up to 130% and 20%; - (2) the inclusion of a new 5 year term commencing from, say, August 2011retention of the current 3 year term with an obligation on RQL to renegotiate before 31 December 2012; - (3)a notice period for termination of the Executive Employment Agreement by either party without cause, which should be an amount (to be decided by the Board and agreed with the Executive) of no more than 12 months; - (4)(3) the implementation of a RQL-wide redundancy policy with payments based on length of service in a particular position; and - (5)the inclusion of two incentive bonuses as follows: - (a)a performance bonus linked to the achievement of certain outcomes, with payment of the bonus deferred (say, until half way through the term and then at the end of the term) and conditional on the Executive remaining employed with RQL at that time, unless the Executive's employment is terminated by RQL earlier, in which case the bonus becomes immediately payable; and - (b)a retention bonus of, say, 12 months of the Executive's TRV, payable on completion of the term by the Executive unless the term is renewed for a further period, or if the Executive's employment is terminated by RQL during the final year without cause; - (6)(4) the inclusion of a material adverse change clause with a trigger that includes a change in State Government, RQL ceasing to be a control body for the purpose of the Racing Act 2002 (Qld), a change to either the make up of the RQL Board, reporting lines for the Executive or an organisational restructure, or a reasonable expectation by the Executive of any of these triggers occurring, entitling Executive to payment of: